yomnaAbdelbaset/NeuralNetwork2020/README.md

 # NeuralNetwork2020
-a python neural network codes for different purposes
+a python neural network code that detect the kind of flower using a trainig set